Contact

 As we’ve previously mentioned, although this tax can be levied on an estate, the value of said estate must first pass the inheritance tax allowance in the UK set by the government.

-The current allowance threshold is set at £325,000, though this cut-off point can be increased to £500,000 if the individual that died owned, or part-owned, their home, or if they have bequeathed this home to their child, foster child, stepchild, or grandchild.
+The current allowance threshold is set at £325,000, known as the nil-rate band.
+This threshold has been frozen and will remain at this level until April 2028.
+However, this cut-off point can be increased to £500,000 if the individual that died owned, or part-owned, their home, or if they have bequeathed this home to their child, foster child, stepchild, or grandchild.
+This increase is due to the additional £175,000 allowance provided by the residence nil-rate band.

-Unfortunately, once an estate passes the value of the inheritance tax allowance in the UK, a percentage of payment will then be levied on any remaining wealth after the allowance threshold.
+Unfortunately, once an estate passes the value of the combined inheritance tax allowances, a percentage of payment—typically 40%—will then be levied on any remaining wealth after the threshold.

 What Are The Different UK Inheritance Tax Rates?

-As with many taxes, there are a variety of rates than can be applied to inheritance tax.
-In the UK, the base rate of this tax is set at 40%, regardless of the contents of the estate in question.
+As with many taxes, there are a variety of rates that can be applied to inheritance tax.
+In the UK, the base rate of this tax is set at 40%, which applies to the value of an estate exceeding the inheritance tax allowance, regardless of the contents of the estate in question.

-Below are the different percentage rates based on this seven-year period:
+Below are the different percentage rates based on the time elapsed between the gift and the donor’s death:

 Period of time between gift and deathTax rate